 Feb.
 2: First confirmed death outside China, in the Philippines.

 Feb.
 6: The Centers for Disease Control and Prevention begins shipping test kits to labs in all states.
-Possible first death in U.S., in California, later traced to this day.
+First death in U.S., a 57-year-old California woman, later traced to this day.
+The diagnosis had been delayed more than two months because of testing shortages.

 Feb.
-25: Dr. Nancy Messonnier of the CDC contradicts President Donald Trump’s claim that the virus will be contained, enraging the president.
+25: Dr. Nancy Messonnier of the CDC says that COVID-19 is heading toward pandemic status, contradicting President Donald Trump’s claim that the virus will be contained.

 Feb.
 26: Trump names Vice President Mike Pence to lead the coronavirus task force.